 Trello works differently from most of the apps on this list.
 Instead of focusing on standard lists, Trello uses a card-based design for task management.
 You have multiple lists made up of cards, but each card can have checklists, notes, or attachments.
 Because of this design, Trello excels at allowing you to plan your next move in an intuitive way.
 There’s also the Trello Butler, which is an AI you can feed information to automate certain tasks.

 Trello is free to use, but you’ll miss out on some features like certain automation tools (such as scheduled actions), and be limited to 10 MB file attachments.
-If you want to bump up that limit to 250 MB and gain access to all of the tools Trello has to offer for individuals, then you’ll want to upgrade to the Business plan, which costs either $120 a year or $12.50 a month.
+If you want to bump up that limit to 250 MB and gain access to all of the tools Trello has to offer for individuals ($5/month), for premium users ($10/month), or the business plan for Enterprise users ($17.50/user/month).
 You can see a full comparison of all the plans on Trello’s site.

 The apps we’ve mentioned so far focus on having in-depth features.
 And, while those apps are powerful, they can be unnecessarily overwhelming if your task management needs are more simple.
 Fortunately, some apps aim to simplify things, and Any.do is one of the best in that regard.